Planning & Quantities: A Guide to the Bar at Wedding

 - Design flexible storage solutions that adapt to different event types

-Customise your storage requirements based on your guest count and service style.
-For example, if you're hosting 200 guests, you'll need more space to store additional glasses, ice, and backup supplies than a smaller gathering.
+Customise storage requirements based on your guest count and service style.
+For example, if you're hosting 200 guests, you'll need more space to store additional glasses, ice, and backup supplies than for a smaller gathering.

 Proper Chilling Methods